This post may contain affiliate links. Read my disclosure policy.

 Bolognese sauce is traditionally served with a wider pasta such as pappardelle or tagliatelle.
 However, feel free to use any type of pasta.
 Spaghetti Bolognese is also quite popular.
 You can definitely use gluten free pasta.
 But try it on zoodles or spaghetti squash for a low carb option.
 I like to serve bolognese with a generous dusting of parmesan cheese on top.
 You can also add a sprinkle of minced basil too.

 On the side, I recommend making these gluten-free dinner rolls!
 These easy homemade rolls are perfect for sopping up the extra sauce and trust me, you will want to get every last bite of this bolognese off your plate.
-And it’s also nice with a side salad with a simple homemade dressing like one of these:
+And it’s also nice with some Air Fryer Zucchini or a side salad with a simple homemade dressing like one of these:

 You can store leftover bolognese sauce in an airtight container in the fridge for up to four days.
 Reheat the sauce on the stove or in the microwave in 1-minute intervals, stirring between each interval.

 Yes!
 To freeze the sauce, make sure it’s fully cooled.
 Then place the sauce in an airtight container and keep it in the freezer for up to three months.
 When you’re ready to serve, thaw the sauce in the fridge overnight.
 Then reheat in a pot on the stove until warmed through.
 Stir regularly to prevent the sauce from burning.

 DUTCH OVEN: A nice, heavy-bottomed enameled cast iron pot is the best thing for sauces and soups and stews and other dishes that need to simmer.

 TUTTOROSSO CRUSHED TOMATOES: This the the brand I always recommend.
 They have wonderful flavor and are great quality for a good price.